human-d3v/f_magazine/NeoVim_as_IDE.md

 ```

-This creates two functions `OpenTerminalBuffer` and `SendToTerminal`, then
+This creates two global functions `OpenTerminalBuffer` and `SendToTerminal`,
-remaps keybindings to the following:
+then remaps keybindings to the following:
 - `<leader><leader>py` to open a python REPL in a terminal buffer.
 - `\d` to send a visual selection or visual block to the REPL.
 - `\d` to send the current line to the REPL.